mpangburn/RayTracer/README.md

 # RayTracer
-An iOS app to model ray tracing, effectively creating a simple graphics processor.
+An iOS app to model ray tracing, creating a simple graphics processor.